Pace Egg play: The songs

 Pace Egging songs are categorised as number 614 and 610 in the Roud Folk Song Index.
 Percy Grainger collected a version in Kirkby Lonsdale, Westmoreland in 1905, and Anne Gilchrist collected one in nearby Casterton in 1909.
 In the early 1930s, the American folklorist James Madison Carpenter recorded a version from a man named Herbert James Blades in Hunton, Yorkshire, who had learnt the song 40 years prior from a Thomas Thompson (born c.1810); the recording is available on the Vaughan Williams Memorial Library website.

 Pace egging originally involved young boys collecting money and begging for pace eggs, with the drama being an 18th-century Lancashire addition.
 The 'captain' of the group of boys would sing something along the lines of the following:

 History

 Pace Egging is hundreds of years old and its origins are unknown.
-The name pace is derived from Latin pascha ('Easter') (c.f. the adjective paschal).
-The term "Pace Egg" is an archaic English term for "Easter Egg".

 Pace Egg plays were most common in Northern England, in the counties of Lancashire, Yorkshire and Northumberland.

 Pace egging was in decline by 1842.
 Many Pace Egg plays died out after the First World War, when many of the men who took part in them were killed in action.